-©2018 Westerbeke, Inc. All Rights Reserved.
+©2019 Westerbeke, Inc. All Rights Reserved.

 This document may not be reproduced or distributed in any form or by any means, graphic, electronic, or mechanical, including but not limited to photocopying, scanning, recording, taping, e-mailing, or storing in information storage and retrieval systems without the written permission of Westerbeke.
 Products that are referenced in this document may be trademarks and/or registered trademarks of their respective owners.
 Westerbeke makes no claim to these trademarks.
 While every precaution has been taken in the preparation of this document, individually, as a series, in whole, or in part, Westerbeke, the publisher, editor, and other contributors assume no responsibility for errors or omissions, including any damages resulting from the express or implied application of information contained in this document or from the use of other products, services, recommendations, or policies that may accompany it.
-In no event shall Westerbeke, publishers, authors, or editors of this guide be liable for any loss of profit or any other commercial damage caused or alleged to have been caused directly or indirectly by this document.
+In no event shall Westerbeke, publishers, and the company it is not product to the company of the compauthors, or editors of this guide be liable for any loss of profit or any other commercial damage caused or alleged to have been caused directly or indirectly by this document.